dagu-org/dagu/README.md

   - [License](#license)
   - [Contributors](#contributors)

+## Highlights

+- Install just by placing a single binary with zero dependency
+- Run without DBMS or any cloud service
+- Define workflows (DAG) in a simple YAML format
+- Use existing programs without any modification
+- Use as a simpler replacement for Airflow
+- Schedule workflows with cron expressions

 ## Motivation

 In the projects I worked on, our ETL pipeline had **many problems**.
 There were hundreds of cron jobs on the server's crontab, and it is impossible to keep track of those dependencies between them.
 If one job failed, we were not sure which to rerun.
 We also have to SSH into the server to see the logs and run each shell script one by one.
 So we needed a tool that can explicitly visualize and manage the dependencies of the pipeline. ***How nice it would be to be able to visually see the job dependencies, execution status, and logs of each job in a Web UI, and to be able to rerun or stop a series of jobs with just a mouse click!***